-If you have the SMS consent timestamp, add a column for this in the CSV.
+For SMS specifically, it's helpful to include the consent timestamp as one of your columns.
 Note that it must be formatted in one of Klaviyo's accepted datetime formats (e.g., 2019-09-01 13:34:08+00:00).
 If you do not have a timestamp, you will need to update the consent status.

 The following examples are both acceptable formats for the CSV file.